 Get this.

-An identity theft of big exquisite tastes.
+Every consumer's nightmare, an identity theft of big, exquisite tastes.

 This particular guy is a 28-year-old Nigerian-born student.